 Make sure you check your cables are connected properly either to your PC or your router.
 If you connect through WiFi, make sure to restart your router once.
 Lastly, you can always opt to forget the WiFi and then reconnect.
 Make sure you remember the password.

 2] Check your Windows Host File

-Cross check the Windows Hosts file to see if the website has been blocked.
-Many a time some third party application modifies the file to add blocklist of websites.
+Cross-check the Windows Hosts file to see if the website has been blocked.
+Many a time some third party application modifies the file to add a blocklist of websites.
 If the website is on the list, remove it.